 This would just be one useful feature coming to Windows 11 soon.
 Previously, the same leaker also indicated that Microsoft is working on three big improvements for the new operating system.
 Those changes include an interesting stickers option for spicing up the look of the desktop wallpaper, the ability to hide the taskbar in tablet mode, and changes to notifications so that notification controls are more upfront.

 And that’s just the start.
 A separate Twitter user recently showcased a fully redesigned Windows 11 Task Manager app.
-It has a new look based on Windows 11’s design and useful battery health and app health areas so you can better monitor the all-around performance of your PC.
+It has a new look based on

 All of these leaked features have been locked away and hidden in the code in recent Windows Insider Dev Channel releases.
 Microsoft has said these releases aren’t tied to a specific Windows version, so you should not count on seeing them soon.